prayas-ds/Text-sentimental-analysis-using-python/README.md

 # Text-sentimental-analysis-using-python
-Developed a GUI-based sentiment analysis tool that analyzes the polarity and subjectivity of user-provided text
+•Description: Developed a GUI-based sentiment analysis tool that analyzes the polarity and subjectivity of user-provided text.
+•Key features: NLP, User-friendly Interface, and Polarity & Subjectivity.
+•Technologies used: Python, Text Blob, Tkinter